Long Division Calculator

 What does the remainder mean?

-Why do some decimal answers repeat?
+Why do some long division answers repeat forever?

 References